 Contributions made in error

-Please let us know if you make an error in deducting contributions or making compulsory employer contributions from an employee's pay.
-If necessary, we'll refund any contributions made.
-If employer contributions and ESCT are included, these will be repaid to you.
+If necessary we'll refund any contributions made.
+If these include employer contributions and ESCT, these will be repaid to you.

-Amendments to KiwiSaver information and resulting refunds will take longer to process if we have to request the refund from the member's scheme.
+This process will take longer if we have to request the refund from the member's scheme

 Resignation and retirement benefits

-To learn more about these exclusions, contact us.
+Contact us to learn more about these exclusions.

 Find out more